AndreiZavo/BachelorThesisApplication/README.md

  </tr>
 </table>
 ![Log in](app/src/main/java/com/example/thesisapplication/mockups/Log in.png)

 In order for the user to utilise the application, first step is to enter a set of valid credentials.
+The users log with the already created account or they sign up for a new one and then they can log in.
+From the backend potint of view, this proccess is possible with the help of the Firebase library.

+### Home page

+Home page is where the collections of recipes, including the personalised one, can be viewed and inspected

+### Recipe page

+Recipe page is where the user can check all the details of a specific recipe and follow them in the process of cooking it

+### Account page

+Account page is where users can view their saved and liked recipes, as well see their given ratings and modify their profile

+### Search page

+Search page is where the user can search after a certain recipe

 ## Conclusion